About Francis “Frank” Girard ’62, H’16, GP’17, ’22

 In September 2019, Girard died peacefully with his beloved wife, Henriette McNiff Girard, and family by his side.
 “Those who knew him will always remember him as a builder, a visionary and a leader who had a tremendous impact on this College, its students, faculty and staff.
 He will always be remembered as a Warrior,” said President Christopher E. Hopey, Ph.D.

-Henriette, an active member of the Merrimack community and a member of the College Leadership Council, continues the work Frank started at Merrimack and the commitment to its students, faculty and staff.
+Henriette, an active member of the Merrimack community and a member of the Girard School of Business Board of Advisors, continues the work Frank started at Merrimack and the commitment to its students, faculty and staff.
 Frank’s grandson, Christopher Girard, graduated from Merrimack in 2017 joining the alumni family and continuing Frank’s legacy at the College.